iChicago/Java-Spring-notes/Spring-boot.md

 # Java-Spring-notes
 Some notes taken while studying Spring framework.
-This is not intended to be shared with others, so you might not understand what is going on.
-However, feel free to look at them.

 ## What is Spring framework?
 Spring framework is a dependency injection framework